harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Deterministic wallets formats
 {% autocrossref %}

-Deterministic wallets are the recommended method of generating and storing [private keys][private key], as they allow a simple one-time backup of wallets via mnemonic pass-phrase of a number of short, common English words.
+Deterministic wallets are the recommended method of generating and storing private keys, as they allow a simple one-time backup of wallets via mnemonic pass-phrase of a number of short, common English words.

 {% endautocrossref %}